bennokr/generative-metadata/README.md

 - Arc blacklist: prevent incoming arcs into root variables (root <- others), while allowing outgoing arcs from root variables.
 - YAML configuration: define multiple BN learning configurations in a file.
 - Provider-aware metadata: include links to the dataset’s OpenML/UCI page, JSON-LD metadata, and a merged “Variables and summary” table.
+- Synthcity integration: train tabular generators from the CLI and surface their metrics/plots alongside BN results.

 ## Installation
 - The pipeline depends on packages listed in requirements.txt.
 The example commands below assume a conda environment named synthdata that already contains the dependencies (including pybnesian) as used in testing.